-The definition of severe asthma is that it either doesn’t respond to treatments and medications at all, or it’s very difficult to treat.
+Severe asthma either doesn’t respond to treatments and medications at all or is very difficult to treat.
 This lack of response to medications is known as therapy-resistant asthma.
 It may be because your asthma has become resistant to corticosteroids or other medications used to treat asthma.